codewars/docs/content/docs/index.md

 ## Fast by default

 This is the catchphrase of Gridsome and true in any sense of the word.
-Static site generators output plain html files and have other great features like image processing and lazy-loading.
+Static site generators output plain HTML files and have other great features like image processing and lazy-loading.
 After Serving the initial html, Gridsome site turn into a snappy single page application.

 If I may quote Gridsome themselves: